MegaManSec/GixyNG/docs/en/plugins/valid_referers.md

 ```

 Then decide what you want to do for missing referers.
 If missing referers must be allowed for user experience, referer validation is not a reliable security boundary for that endpoint.

-## Additional notes

-Referer checks are best treated as a friction mechanism (hotlink protection, lightweight clickjacking mitigation), not as any actual security measure.